-Jon Morrow is living the dream from his beautiful beach home in Mexico I think, or he could have several houses at this point.
-His dream seems to be about inspiring others to become successful in blogging and writing. at this writing, he has launched a new intensive 9-month course.
-His big enough why was to not get put into a nursing home to rot.
+Jon Morrow is living the dream from his beautiful beach home in Mexico I think.
+Or he could have several houses at this point.
+His dream seems to be about inspiring others to become successful in blogging and writing.
+At this writing, he has launched a new intensive 9-month course.
+His big enough why was to not get put into a nursing home to rot and die young.

 He loves his engineering job but his wife hated her job.
 So to keep her happy and give her time to stay home with the kids they started an online store.
 He also ended up starting a brilliant podcast and online store course.

 Abby Lawson is running her lifestyle/organizing blog full time and her husband has been able to quit his job join her.
 He handles the tech side while she is the creative one.